0xPolygonHermez/zkevm-node/docs/components/aggregator.md

 # Component: Aggregator

-## ZKEVM Aggregator:
+## XAGON Aggregator:

-The ZKEVM Aggregator is an optional module responsible for receiving connections from Prover(s) in order to generate the proofs for the batches not proven yet.
+The XAGON Aggregator is an optional module responsible for receiving connections from Prover(s) in order to generate the proofs for the batches not proven yet.

 ## Hard dependencies: